Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Moonee Ponds had a median taxpayer income of $66,481 and an average of $92,840 in financial year 2022, according to postcode level ATO data aggregated by AreaSearch.
-This is notably higher than Greater Melbourne's median income of $54,892 and average income of $73,761 during the same period.
-By September 2025, estimates suggest a median income of approximately $74,565 and an average of $104,129, based on Wage Price Index growth of 12.16% since financial year 2022.
-Data from the 2021 Census places household, family, and personal incomes in Moonee Ponds between the 73rd and 86th percentiles nationally.
-Income analysis shows that 30.7% of the community (5,489 individuals) falls within the $1,500 - 2,999 earnings band, aligning with broader trends across regional levels at 32.8%.
-A substantial proportion, 33.1%, earns above $3,000 per week, indicating strong economic capacity in the suburb.
-Housing accounts for 14.5% of income, and residents rank within the 75th percentile for disposable income.
+The median taxpayer income in Moonee Ponds SA2 was $66,481 and the average was $92,840 based on the latest postcode level ATO data aggregated by AreaSearch for financial year 2022.
+This is notably higher than Greater Melbourne's median income of $54,892 and average income of $73,761.
+By September 2025, adjusted for a 12.16% increase in wages since FY2022, the estimated median income would be approximately $74,565 and the average would be around $104,129.
+According to 2021 Census figures, incomes in Moonee Ponds rank highly nationally, between the 73rd and 86th percentiles for households, families, and individuals.
+The income analysis shows that 30.7% of residents earn between $1,500-$2,999 per week (5,489 individuals), which is consistent with broader regional trends at 32.8%.
+A substantial proportion, 33.1%, have incomes above $3,000 per week, indicating strong economic capacity in the suburb.
+Housing expenses consume 14.5% of income on average, and residents rank within the 75th percentile for disposable income.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income